 An interpreter for a hearing will not be provided for a continued/rescheduled hearing unless specifically requested within the 10-day notification period specified on the rescheduled Hearing Notice.
 The Commission will not otherwise authorize the use of an interpreter for a rescheduled hearing.
 Email: LEP@wcc.state.md.us for more information

-Workers' Compensation in the Courts of Appeals is updated.
+Workers' Compensation Appeals is updated.

 |July 19||In light of the Court's decision in the Hahn case, the Commission is taking steps to ensure compliance with the requirements of that decision.
 Until a procedure is adopted, counsel in cases on appeal are strongly urged to direct the Commission to transmit the record of any supplemental hearing to the circuit or appellate court.
 See